mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    :align: center

 .. note::

-  It is better to use flexible cables (REF ???
-I used the one that are at the lab on big rolls) to do the circuit as rigid ones might disconnect more easily in case they are pulled a bit.
+  It is better to use flexible cables as rigid cables might disconnect more easily in case they are pulled a bit.

 5 cables are needed per encoders.
 2 are for the power (V+ and ground) and 3 are for the signal.
 To solder these correctly, put a small amount of tin on both the pin of the encoder and the cable.
 Then put the cable on the pin and heat up the two with the soldering iron.
 Both preapplied tin layers should melt easilly and fuse togheter on the pin.
 Once the shape of the weld is looking regular and well spreaded over the pin, just take out the iron and wait.
 Don't hesitate to redo some of the weldings if they don't look strong enough, as it is very important that the cables stay in place.
 Also, the welds must not touch each other of course.